 (b) Obtain a diet order for each patient upon admission, written by a physician or other qualified health professional, based on patient condition, diagnosis, food restrictions, preferences, and nutritional assessment.
-After the diet order is obtained, information must be provided to the patient regarding their diet order and how the patient can make food choices from the offerings on the facility menu.
+After the diet order is obtained, information must be

 (c) Offer nutrition counseling and interventions to patients regarding appropriate nutritional intake in accordance with their condition and treatment plan.
 Nutrition counseling must be provided by a qualified individual.